justinkeeth/ActiveDirectoryHomeLab/README.md

 This lab closely simulates a real-world enterprise environment and provides hands-on experience with core Windows Server administration tasks. </p>
 <p>Also wanted to note, if you are watching the YouTube video while reading this walk-through guide, I forgot to enable 003 Router on the DHCP server when I setup the DHCP earlier during part 8 of the walk-through.
 I performed this step at 33:22 time on the video for reference.<br>
-Additionally, I accidentally disabled the 'cable connected' checkbox on the Virtualbox settings of the Windows 11 Pro VM while the OS was installing.
-I had to troubleshoot why the ipconfig was showing ethernet disconnected, and solved the issue by enabling Cable Connected within the Network Adapter settings on Virtualbox for that client VM.
+Additionally, I accidentally disabled the 'Cable Connected' checkbox on the Virtualbox settings of the Windows 11 Pro VM while the OS was installing.
+I had to troubleshoot why the ipconfig was showing ethernet disconnected, and solved the issue by enabling Cable Connected within the Network Adapter settings on Virtualbox for that client Windows 11 Pro VM.
 (This was performed at 35:15 on the video)
 </p>